A partnership made in heaven…

 The hydraulic power pack was put through a number of rigorous tests before it was connected to the nose system; once installed, the specialist hydraulic mineral oil was added, before bleeding and flushing the system through to remove any remaining debris.

-It has been a real pleasure dealing with the team at Hydraulics Online; they have been very accommodating throughout the project, giving expert advice and technical support… We really couldn’t have asked for more.”
+It has been a real pleasure dealing with the team at Hydraulics Online; they have been very accommodating throughout the project, giving expert advice and technical support… We really couldn’t have asked for more.

 It is 37 years since Concorde G-AXDN was flown to Duxford and since the hydraulic and electrical systems were last in operation.
-The restoration projects have required the servicing and overhaul of many intricate components and considerable patience and determination has been required over a two year period to ensure their successful completion… We gratefully acknowledge the generous sponsorship and support from Hydraulics Online Ltd and for designing and supplying the hydraulic power pack.”
+The restoration projects have required the servicing and overhaul of many intricate components and considerable patience and determination has been required over a two year period to ensure their successful completion… We gratefully acknowledge the generous sponsorship and support from Hydraulics Online Ltd and for designing and supplying the hydraulic power pack.

-We were absolutely thrilled when Heritage Concorde asked if we could help on “Project Salute”.
+We were absolutely thrilled when Heritage Concorde asked if we could help on ‘Project Salute’.
 Our customer base is global, we’re always involved with a vast range of projects and systems design work and we deal with some big household names… but Concorde is in a different league.
-Seeing G-AXDN’s nose and visor moving again, knowing that we were part of the team that made it happen, is very special indeed.”
+Seeing G-AXDN’s nose and visor moving again, knowing that we were part of the team that made it happen, is very special indeed.

 Why not go and visit Concorde 101 G-AXDN and see her amazing droop nose and visor for yourself?
-Click here for opening times and directions to the Imperial War Museum, Duxford.
-In the meantime, you can see footage of the nose and visor moving here:
+Please click here to see the schedule for all public nose moves.